meyertime/rockbox/README.md

 - `igneous` - [Custom FM region](#custom-fm-region)
 - `metamorphic` - Combination of `sedimentary` and `igneous`

-I plan to publish releases here: https://github.com/meyertime/rockbox/releases
+These customizations are based on the latest stable version of Rockbox.
+Releases are published here: https://github.com/meyertime/rockbox/releases

-Currently, I am only testing for the Sansa Fuze v2.
-If there is interest in `sedimentary` for the Sansa Fuze v1 or `igneous` for the Clip+, please open an issue, and I will provide those builds.
+Currently, I am only testing for the Sansa Fuze.
+If there is interest in `igneous` for the Clip+, please open an issue, and I will provide the build.

 ## Custom keymap